zju-vipa/Odyssey/README.md

 ## Contact

 This project is developed by [VIPA Lab](https://www.vipazoo.cn/) from Zhejiang University.
-Please feel free to contact me via email (<liushunyu@zju.edu.cn>) if you are interested in my research :)
+Please feel free to contact me via email (<liushunyu@zju.edu.cn>) if you are interested in our research :)

 <div align="center">
 <img src="./Odyssey/images/vipa-logo.jpg" width="30%">